openrndr/openrndr-template/README.md

   before they are published.
 Default is `false`.
 - `openrndr.allowSonatypeSnapshots` - when set to `true`, enables the use of snapshot versions of OPENRNDR and ORX from the Sonatype snapshots repository.
 Snapshots are pre-release versions that may contain the latest features and bug fixes but are not yet stable.
-Default is `true`.
+Default is `false`.

 ### Listing properties
 - `./gradlew properties` prints the values of all properties that are used in the build script.